boostless/DP_Inventory-Durability/README.md

 * Change out the ui.css with provided one (You can change the style ofcourse but I added some classes that I needed)
 * Change out the original DP_Inventory server/main.lua and client/main.lua
 * Import the SQL
+# Change log
+* Added durability support for all items

 NOTE This is not FINAL version it will have bugs